OVS-Kernel Hardware Acceleration

 vPort Match Mode

-OVS-kernel support two modes that define how the rules match on vport.
+OVS-kernel supports two modes that define how the rules match on vPort.

 Mode